Special Emergency Response Team (Queensland): Equipment

+awareness with its digital camera.
+In 2023, the Queensland Government announced an additional BearCat would be acquired.

-The sidearm carried is the Heckler & Koch USP which is exclusive to the unit as regular officers carry Glock pistols.
-M4 Carbine style of rifles are also used and are customised to suit the needs of the unit.
+The sidearm carried is the Staccato 2011, which is exclusive to the unit as regular officers carry Glock 22 pistols.
+M4 Carbine style of rifles are also used and are customized to suit the needs of the unit.

 Mobile Response Capability

 Between July 2015 and January 2016, the Public Safety Response Team (PSRT) part of the Specialist Services Group within the Operations Support Command, trialled a Mobile Response Capability (MRC), utilising structured teams of four PSRT officers based on the Victoria Police Critical Incident Response Team model.
 The success of the trial has resulted in the MRC becoming embedded in the PSRT capability, primarily servicing Brisbane Metropolitan, Logan, and Ipswich Districts.
 The MRC roles are to support first-response officers at high-risk situations to de-escalate the incident and also to conduct patrols around priority sites and critical infrastructure and places of mass gatherings to provide a timely response in the event of an incident.
 The MRC has the ability to assist with containment and cordon placements of high-risk situations until the arrival of SERT and assist with hostage reception.
 MRC officers have a range of specialised equipment including helmets and ballistics shields, and are issued with Remington R4 and SIG Sauer SIGM400 rifles, and have a range of less-than-lethal options, including the Penn Arms 40mm grenade launcher, Remington 870 loaded with bean bag rounds and pepper-ball gun.